Fujitsu Air Conditioner: System, Specifications, Price, And More

 Mitsubishi

 Mitsubishi models boast some of the highest efficiency ratings with SEERs of approximately 26.
-Apart from the system's energy efficiency it is also constructed largely from recyclable materials, so it is environmentally friendly in that way as well.
+Apart from the system's energy efficiency, it is also constructed largely from recyclable materials, making it environmentally friendly.
 It has an infrared sensing feature that senses either hot or cold areas in the room and directs the air where it is needed the most.
 However, cost may be prohibitive as the Mitsubishi can cost almost twice as much as the Fujitsu to install.

 Overall Rating: 3.5 out of 5 stars